Keysight/ixnetworkve/README.md

   - **Add-On Use Case**: Designed to integrate with existing infrastructure
 ---

-#### 🧪 Example #1: Deploying a Demo Use Case Template with one Virtual IxNetwork VE Client + a single Virtual / Cloud Test Appliance
+#### 🧪 Example #1: Deploying a Demo Use Case Template with one IxNetwork VE Client and one Virtual / Cloud Test Appliance

 **Resources Created:**
-- 1x Virtual IxNetwork VE Client
+- 1x IxNetwork VE Client
 - 1x Virtual / Cloud Test Appliance
 - A dedicated VNET network
 - Subnet and firewall rules for SSH, RDP and test traffic